bachelor-2014/documentation/questions_about_splotbot.md

   the user intervening between the repetitions?
 - Must it be possible to perform several different experiments in a row, kept in a queue of some sort?
+- What kind of result data must be the output of an experiment (e.g. what data for each usage scenario)?
 - How must experiment result data be available after the experiment has run (e.g. available through a graphical user interface, as downloadable files etc.)?
 - Must experiment result data be available during the running of an experiment?